vanesascode/command-line-cheatsheet/README.md

 - grep: The grep command is used to search for text patterns within files.

 - -l: This option, when used with grep, instructs it to only display the names of the files that contain the pattern, rather than the specific lines where the pattern is found.

-- newfile: This is the pattern or string you want to search for.
-In this case, it is "newfile".

 - *: The asterisk (*) is a wildcard that matches any file in the current directory.
 By using *, you are telling grep to search for the pattern "newfile" in all files within the current directory.